PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

 You can save plots through R studio, but you can also write code to do it, which is useful when you have multiple plots to generate.
 There are several different filetypes available, and the directory can be specified more directly, but the principle is that you call the specif function, create the plot, and then use *dev.off()* to stop 'plotting' and actually export the file.

+For the markdown I've disabled the code, but it would look like this:

 ``` r
 png(filename= "Neat.png")  # "Open device""